sphinx-doc/sphinx/doc/extdev/markupapi.rst

    .. deprecated:: 1.7

-      Since Sphinx-1.6, ``sphinx.ext.autodoc.AutodocReporter`` is used for this purpose.
+      Until Sphinx-1.6, ``sphinx.ext.autodoc.AutodocReporter`` is used for this purpose.
       For now, it is replaced by ``switch_source_input()``.

 If you don't need the wrapping node, you can use any concrete node type and